MHickey2/Quiz-Lite/README.md

 - Know whether I get the right answer to each question.
 - Find out what is the correct answer if i guessed it wrong.
 - See a running total of my correct answers.
-- At the end of the Quiz I would like some eedback and know what my overall score is.
+- At the end of the Quiz I would like some feedback and know what my overall score is.
 - If I want to restart a Game, I want to be able to do this easily.

   <br/>